hunterdhawkins/hunterdhawkins/README.md

 ### Hi there 👋

+My name is Hunter Hawkins.
+I am a graduate student at the University of Idaho CDA, where I study intelligent industrial robotics and smart cities.
+I also am a control system integrator at wapiti consulting where my speciality is integrating low level PLC controls with high level python.

 <!--
 **hunterdhawkins/hunterdhawkins** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.